What Happens to the Family Home After Divorce?

 • Selling the home – Lastly, you and your spouse may sell the home and split the proceeds, which could be used to settle debts, find a new place to live, and cover legal costs associated with your divorce.
 If you and your spouse lived in the residence for two of the past five years, you can avoid paying capital gains taxes.

-If you are interested in filing for a divorce in the Bronx, contact Empire Law today at (347) 378-1170 to let us protect your rights and best interests throughout the entire process.
+If you are interested in filing for a divorce in the Bronx, contact The Franklin Law Firm today at (347) 378-1170 to let us protect your rights and best interests throughout the entire process.
 Schedule a free case evaluation immediately!

 Categories: